schneutzi-81/schneutzi-81.github.io/docs/index.md

 The path to success, action, and productivity is not reflexed in a job vita you can read on  Linkedin profile, its the things you will not put there.
 Here a short Bio more relevant for Redbull Basement Program.

-Today  I am  fell home home in Hamburg (Germany) and Goa (India).
+Today  I  fell home home in Hamburg (Germany) and Goa (India).
 I do work with topic I really love, like AI, Microsoft Technology, Business Development, Entrepreneurship in a international environment - an it happened that I am employed in NTT Germany allowing me to do so.

 ---